-By Joanne Jeffries.
-Last Updated 1st October 2021.
+By Jo Anderson.
+Last Updated 7th September 2023.
 Welcome to our guide to farming accident claims and agricultural accident claims for farming accident compensation.
 Have you been involved in agricultural accidents leading to a farming or agricultural injury?
 If so, you could be able to make farm accident compensation claims.

 Farm Accident Compensation Explained

-Due to the physical and demanding nature of the work, workers are more likely to suffer a farmworker accident.
+Due to the physical and demanding nature of work on a farm, workers are more likely to suffer an accident.
 Farmworkers are often put in roles where the risk of injury is much higher than employees in different industries.
 Due to the nature of their work, the machinery in use, and by working with livestock, farming and agricultural injuries are also often much more serious.

 Common farming and agricultural injuries leading to agricultural accident claims include falls from heights, blows and impact injuries, as well as those caused by livestock or heavy machinery.